davidnoirman/jobtech-taxonomy-api/REFERENCE.md

 connections are recommended to be used for matching purposes.**

-The most detailed concept, **Occupation Name** contain terms collected by the editorial team in co-operation with employers’ organizations, professional boards and recruiters.
+The most detailed concept, **Occupation Name** contain terms collected by the editorial team in co-operation with employers’ organisations, professional boards and recruiters.
 In this level you’ll find concepts like “IT-arkitekt/Lösningsarkitekt”.
 Occupation names are the “official” terms for occupations.